Breakup of Yugoslavia: Ethnic tensions in Croatia

 Croatian Serbs in Knin, under the leadership of local police inspector Milan Martić, began to try to gain access to weapons so that the Croatian Serbs could mount a successful revolt against the Croatian government.
 In August 1990, Croatian Serb politicians including the Mayor of Knin met with Borisav Jović, the head of the Yugoslav Presidency, and urged him to push the council to take action to prevent Croatia from separating from Yugoslavia, because they claimed that the Serb population would be in danger in Croatia which was ruled by Tuđman and his nationalist government.

 At the meeting, army official Petar Gračanin told the Croatian Serb politicians how to organize their rebellion, telling them to put up barricades, as well as assemble weapons of any sort, saying "If you can't get anything else, use hunting rifles."
 Initially the revolt became known as the "Log Revolution", as Serbs blocked roads to Knin with cut-down trees and prevented Croats from entering Knin or the Croatian coastal region of Dalmatia.
 The BBC documentary The Death of Yugoslavia revealed that at the time, Croatian TV dismissed the "Log Revolution" as the work of drunken Serbs, trying to diminish the serious dispute.
 However, the blockade was damaging to Croatian tourism.
 The Croatian government refused to negotiate with the Serb separatists and instead sent in armed special forces by helicopter to put down the rebellion.

 Croatia claimed the helicopters were bringing "equipment" to Knin, but the federal Yugoslav Air Force (YAF) intervened and sent fighter jets to intercept them.
 The YAF ordered the helicopters return to their base or be fired on; the helicopters obeyed.
 To the Croatian government, this action by the YAF revealed that the Yugoslav People's Army was increasingly under Serbian control.
-SAO Krajina was officially declared a separate entity on 21 December 1990 by the Serbian National Council, headed by Milan Babić.
+SAO Krajina was officially declared a separate entity on 21 December 1990 by a Serbian National Council headed by Milan Babić.

 In August 1990, in the wake of the Log Revolution, the Croatian Parliament replaced its representative in the Yugoslav Presidency, Stipe Šuvar, with Stjepan Mesić.
 Mesić was not seated in October 1990 because of protests from the Serbian side, and then joined Macedonia's Vasil Tupurkovski, Slovenia's Janez Drnovšek and Bosnia and Herzegovina's Bogić Bogićević in opposing demands to proclaim a general state of emergency, which would have allowed the Yugoslav People's Army to impose martial law.

 Following the first multi-party election results, in the autumn of 1990 the republics of Slovenia, Croatia, and Macedonia proposed transforming Yugoslavia into a loose federation of six republics.
 Milošević rejected all such proposals, arguing that like Slovenes and Croats, the Serbs also had a right to self-determination.
 Serbian politicians were alarmed by a change of phrasing in the Christmas Constitution of Croatia that changed the status of ethnic Serbs of Croatia from an explicitly mentioned nation (narod) to a nation listed together with minorities (narodi i manjine).